airlift/aircompressor/README.md

 In addition to the raw block encoders, there are implementations of the Hadoop CompressionCodec for each algorithm.
 They are typically 300% faster than the JNI wrappers.

+# Requirements

+This library requires a Java 1.8+ virtual machine containing the `sun.misc.Unsafe` interface running on a little endian platform.